Ecramer7/Final_Project/README.md

 ![Final_ERD](https://user-images.githubusercontent.com/111028230/211974218-84185b2d-2c64-4a99-a15f-3ec992160871.PNG)

 ## HTML Dashboard
-Dashobard will be interactive.
-User will be able to choose location and class of meteorite.
-Example below:
+The Dashobard is an interactive HTML Webpage.
+The user is able to choose location and class of meteorite.
+Rough draft below:
 ![Dashboard_example](https://user-images.githubusercontent.com/111028230/211974430-4374246a-9ffd-4eb3-98fb-60da3a7a395d.PNG)